fangyuan-ksgk/CharacterLM/data/enwiki/readme.md

 Enwiki dataset
 -----------------

-all the unique characters:  abcdefghijklmnopqrstuvwxyz

-vocab size: 27

-train has 90,000,000 tokens

-val has 5,000,000 tokens

-test has 5,000,000 tokens
+all the unique characters: !$&',-.:;?ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz vocab size: 62 train has 90,000,000 tokens val has 5,000,000 tokens test has 5,000,000 tokens